Skyamoeba/ExmorCraft/README.md

 I will be forking mods to my profile to make sure ExmorCraft is happy running with different mods and may be some intergration testing aswell.

-Tested Compactability with Mods as follows:
+Testing Compactability with Mods as follows:
 Applied Energyistics 2,
+Equivalent-Exchange-3,
 Big Reactors